Protecting birds and their habitats

 Audubon Connecticut—a state office of the National Audubon Society—is one of Connecticut's premier conservation and environmental education organizations.
 With the support of its Board of Directors, our top-notch staff of seasoned professionals works hard to carry out the Audubon mission within the state—protecting birds, other wildlife, and their habitats through education, research, advocacy, and land protection.

 The National Audubon Society has had a presence in Connecticut dating back to 1943 with the establishment of the Audubon Center in Greenwich as the first National Audubon Society Nature Education Center in the country.
-Over the years, the Audubon presence in Connecticut has grown to include three Audubon Centers , four major sanctuaries and a number of smaller sanctuaries, and seven Audubon chapters.
+Over the years, the Audubon presence in Connecticut has grown to include three Audubon Centers , four major sanctuaries and a number of smaller sanctuaries, and five Audubon chapters.

 Through our network of Education Centers and nature sanctuaries, Audubon: